-The proposed tree, hedgerow and grassland losses would be temporary and, especially with regard to the trees, we are not being asked to consider the effects of many tree losses.
-In addition, no woodland cover would be lost.
+The proposed vegetation losses would be temporary and, especially with regard to the trees, we are not being asked to consider the effects of many tree losses.
 All these losses could be compensated for within the application site and the applicant has put forward proposals which address most of these losses.